 We have outlined some of our thinking on the future for hospital services below.
+This is the start of what we call our outline clinical model.
 These areas will form the basis of our conversations with staff, patients and the public over the coming months.